danielradosa/cinnamonroll-light/README.md

-# Cinnamonroll Theme by dango
+# Cinnamoroll Theme by dango

 ### A cutesy light theme for all the sanrio fans